-- Community Volunteer Income Tax Program (CVITP) - Free tax clinics offered to low-income individuals with simple tax situations; locations are listed at Tax Preparation Clinics - Manitoba.
-For more information call CRA general enquiries line at 1-800-959-8281.
+- Community Volunteer Income Tax Program (CVITP) - general information about free tax clinics offered to low-income individuals with simple tax situations.
+Manitoba locations are listed at Tax Preparation Clinics - Manitoba.
+For more information call the Canada Revenue Agency general enquiries line at 1-800-959-8281.
 During the tax season (February-April), call the CVITP program at 204-989-1912.

 - Additional free tax clinics and other tax filing information can be found at:

 ADDITIONAL TAX FILING INFORMATION

 | Examples - See the difference filing taxes can make!

 If you are a Canadian citizen, a newcomer to Canada, or a temporary resident, you need a Social Insurance Number (SIN) to work in Canada or to receive benefits and services from government programs.